Beginners’ Guide to Forex Day Trading Strategies and Styles

 Backtesting answers three questions.
 First, does this strategy have a genuine statistical edge over a long sample?
 Second, under what market conditions does it work best, and when does it break down?
 Third, how psychologically prepared are you to follow its signals when it is in a drawdown phase?

 Backtesting is not the final word.
-Markets evolve, and a strategy that worked well from 2018 to 2021 may need adjustment for a different interest rate environment.
+Market conditions change over time, so historical testing should be combined with forward testing and periodic strategy reviews.
 Treat backtesting as a starting point for strategy development, then validate further with forward testing on a demo account before going live.

 Risk Management and Trading Psychology

-Risk management is the most underrated part of trading and usually the first thing new traders skip over.
+Risk management is the most underrated part of trading and usually often overlooked by beginners.
 FXrecap has a dedicated guide on forex risk management that is worth treating as required reading, not optional background.

 Position Sizing and the 1-2% Rule

 Understanding how lot sizes work in forex is directly connected to position sizing.
-A standard lot moves $10 per pip.
+For most USD-quoted major currency pairs, one standard lot represents approximately US$10 per pip, although pip value varies by currency pair and exchange rate.
 A micro lot moves $0.10 per pip.
 Your stop loss distance, account size, and risk percentage together determine your correct lot size for any given trade.

 Stop Loss and Take Profit

-Every trade needs a stop loss set before it opens.
+Many traders define their exit strategy, including stop-loss placement, before entering a position as part of disciplined risk management.
 Not when price starts moving against you.
 Before.
 A stop loss placed at a technically logical level, such as just below a support zone or beyond a recent swing low, protects your capital when your analysis is simply wrong.
 FXrecap covers stop loss and take profit placement in detail if you want a structured approach.

-Take profit targets define your reward.
+Take profit targets and define your reward.
 The ratio between your stop loss distance and take profit distance is your reward-to-risk ratio.
-Many experienced traders target at least 2:1, meaning they aim to make twice what they are willing to lose on each trade.
+Many trading strategies aim for a reward-to-risk ratio greater than 1:1, although the appropriate ratio depends on the strategy and market conditions.
 Even with a 40% win rate, that ratio keeps you profitable over a large sample.

 Leverage: Power and Danger in the Same Tool

 Leverage amplifies both profits and losses.
-At 100:1 leverage, a 1% move against you wipes out your entire margin.
+Higher leverage amplifies both profits and losses, and the impact of a price move depends on leverage, margin requirements, position size, and the currency pair traded.
 At 10:1, the same move costs you 10% of your account.
 Most brokers offer leverage well beyond what is prudent for a new trader.
-Start with lower leverage until your strategy is proven on real money.
+Start with lower leverage until your strategy demonstrates consistent performance.
 FXrecap explains how forex leverage works and also covers forex margin requirements, both of which are essential to understand before you size up any position.

 Trading Psychology